Vonamugan/Longeron/README.md

 # Longeron
-A newsletter
-This is a blog I built to run in Python using the Flask.
+A newsletter that I built to run in Python using the Flask.

 To run the blog as a demonstration do: